pit5678/Data-Science-Bootcamp-8/README.md

-# data-science-bootcamp-8
+# Data-Science-Bootcamp-8
 My data portfolio for data analyst role

-## what did I learn from this bootcamp
+## What did I learn from this bootcamp

 I learn a lot of stuff related to data science skills.
 This bootcamp follow by
 - Intro to data science